Database Structure

 Boeing MD-11

-Tags are used to denote certain features of a model.
+1. Tags are used to denote commonly-found features of a model.
 A few examples:

 Model has exchangeable parts, such as passenger/cargo doors (does not include gears or wingtips)